mayibongwemoyo/audio-watermark-lab/README.md

 # Audio Watermark Lab

-Asummary of the research project can be found at the end f this manual, and the documentation itself is located in /R214568M Dissertation Final.pdf
+A summary of the research project can be found at the end of this manual, and the documentation itself is located in /R214568M Dissertation Final.pdf
 A comprehensive audio watermarking application with research and application modes, featuring PCA-based watermarking algorithms.

 ## Features